janwilmake/cloudflare-sponsorware/README.md

 - Additional mapping from a global KV-stored sponsorflare-access-token to a user_id + access_token + scope.
 This way it remains fast as KV is replicated globally, while it also makes it easier to authenticate, since we don't need to set 3 different cookies/headers.
 - Store transactions in SQL rather than KV (easier to query)
-- Idea: Add master DO that keeps track of user info.
+- Idea: Currently, fetching all users requires 1 subrequest per user, which can be problematic.
+We need a master DO that keeps track of user info.
 Let's try a master DO that simply we write to each time we execute a query, but in waitUntil, such that it's a direct clone of all stuff together, but it doesn't slow stuff down.
+- If that's too slow, another way is with alarms.
+Each time a DO is activated, it can set an alarm (if not already) to back up itself to the master DO, within an hour.